When Timothy Leary famously turned on, tuned in, and dropped out, he took a lot of people with him.

 During his life, Leary turned on untold thousands of people, directly or indirectly.
-To give you an appreciation of Leary’s influence, we present this list of New Englanders who took psychedelics as a direct result of his ministrations.

-Here, then, is our list of New Englanders who tuned in and turned on with Timothy Leary:
+Here, then, is our list of New Englanders who tuned in and turned on with Timothy Leary.

 Jack Kerouac, Lowell native and Beat writer, got high with Leary and Allen Ginsburg in the fall of 1960 in New York City.
 Leary described Kerouac as “one unhappy kid.”

-- Walter Pahnke: minister, physician and psychiatrist who worked with Leary and Clark on the Good Friday experiment with students from the Andover Newton Theological School.
+Walter Pahnke: minister, physician and psychiatrist who worked with Leary and Clark on the Good Friday experiment with students from the Andover Newton Theological School.
 He later conducted psychedelic therapy sessions with terminal cancer patients and alcoholics.

-- Duane Marvy: An engineer from Boston, Marvy took acid with Leary in Mexico in 1963 and failed to return to normal after 12 hours.
+An engineer from Boston, Marvy took acid with Leary in Mexico in 1963 and failed to return to normal after 12 hours.
 It was Leary’s first encounter with a bad trip.
 A Mexican psychiatrist met Marvy at a mental hospital; his wallet revealed he was a government agent.
 He recovered, lost his security clearance and later “claimed he was much happier as a well-paid engineer.”

-- Nena von Schlebrügge: We’re counting Leary’s third wife, nicknamed Nanette, as a New Englander because she lived in Massachusetts during the ‘70s and ‘80s.
-A high-fashion model when she married Leary in 1964, von Schlebrugge divorced him after a year of marriage.
+Nena von Schlebrügge: We’re counting Leary’s third wife, nicknamed Nanette, as a New Englander because she lived in Massachusetts during the ‘70s and ‘80s.
+A high-fashion model when she married Leary in 1964, von Schlebrugge then divorced him after a year of marriage.
 In 1967, she married Indo-Tibetan Buddhist scholar and ex-monk Robert Thurman.
 They had four children, including a daughter, Uma.
 Yes, the movie actress.
 And speaking of actresses, Winona Ryder, is Leary’s goddaughter (her father, Michael Horowitz, is an archivist who founded the Fitz Hugh Ludlow Memorial Library, the world’s largest collection of drug literature).

-This story was updated from the 2013 version.
+This story was updated in 2021.